 Located inside PMQ, Sake Central is home to the widest range of sake in Hong Kong.
 An incredibly cool space from the team behind Yardbird, one of the city’s trendiest restaurants, there are hundreds of different types of sake to choose from here, whether you want regular brews or something more special like a bottle from Taikoku Shuzo, Okinawa’s one and only sake brewery.
 A tip: sitting at the bar will restrict you to a specific menu of sake.
 Drink in the retail area if you want access to Sake Central’s voluminous full range.

-Lan Kwai Fong may have a reputation for being Hong Kong’s party central but there’s more to the neighbourhood than loud club nights and jello shots.
+Lan Kwai Fong may have a reputation for being Hong Kong’s party central but there’s more to the neighbourhood than loud club nights and jelly shots.
 Take Sake Bar Ginn, for example.
 Located four floors above the throngs of D‘Aguilar Street, the homey, terraced bar stocks more than 70 bottles of sake, close to 40 of which are available in single-glass tasting pours.
 Ginn’s founder, Ayuchi Momose, has gone to extra lengths to source lesser-known sakes from small, boutique breweries around Japan – so you’re getting only the best ‘nihonshu’ here.